Investing Simple is affiliated with Betterment. This relationship does not influence our opinion of this platform.

 - Too passive for some.
 If you are interested in being active in your selection of stocks or ETFs, Betterment is not for you.
 Betterment is for passive investors.

 - Limited to stocks and bonds.
-Your asset allocation is limited to stocks and bonds.
+You can only invest in stocks and bonds.
 You cannot invest in other assets like real estate or commodities through Betterment.
 It is important to note however that Betterment has stated that these assets added no value to portfolios that they tested.

 Betterment has revolutionized the brokerage industry through the use of technology.
 This has significantly lowered the barriers to entry to receiving high quality financial advisement.
 Traditionally, you would need thousands if not tens of thousands of dollars to invest with an in person financial advisor.
-Now, you can get started with a robo advisor like Betterment with any amount that you have.
+Now, you can invest with a robo advisor like Betterment with any amount that you have.
 Betterment is a long term investing platform for passive investors.
-If you are interested in short term trading, individual stock ownership or DIY investing Betterment is not for you.
+If your interest is in short term trading, individual stock ownership or DIY investing Betterment is not for you.